mpflynnx/csapp3e/section2/practice-problems/problem2-1.md

 - A. 0x25B9D2 to binary

-Reverse and convert to hex
+Reverse and convert to binary
 2 = 0010
 D = 1101
 9 = 1001